 A resident company is permitted to outsource its CIGA.
 However, the resident company must be able to monitor and control the carrying out of the CIGA and those activities must be undertaken in Barbados.

-A Single Purpose Equity Holding Company is a resident company that only holds equity participations in other entities and only earns dividends and capital gains.
+A single-purpose equity holding company is a resident company that only holds equity participation in other entities and only earns dividends and capital gains.

 A resident company meets the criteria to be considered as a Single Purpose Equity Holding Company when it passively receives income from that activity alone.